Skip to content

 • return transfer add and transfer pause/resume/stop/delete operations as stable per-item operation envelopes, including the single-link and single-hash routes

-• expose offset/limit pagination only on GET /shared-files and GET /upload-queue, with responses shaped as { "data": { "items": [...], "total": n, "offset": n, "limit": n }, "meta": ... }
+• page the collections GET /transfers, GET /shared-files, and GET /upload-queue with the envelope { "data": { "items": [...], "total": n, "offset": n, "limit": n }, "meta": ... }

 • expose limit without offset only for bounded snapshots/tails such as GET /snapshot and GET /logs